Vișeu de Sus: Hydrography and climate

+The climate of Vișeu de Sus itself is classified as humid continental (Dfb), characterized by warm summers and cold, snowy winters, typical of high-altitude regions in Eastern Europe.
+The town’s geography, with its forested slopes, river valleys, and proximity to protected natural parks (i.e Maramureș Mountains Natural Park, and Rodna Mountains National Park.)
+They play a significant role in the local tourism, forestry, and agricultural activities.

 Mineral waters

 The special value of these natural riches is given by the great qualitative and quantitative diversity of mineralizations, as well as by the therapeutic (curative) qualities.
 Mineral waters, due to their complex chemical composition, are natural healing factors with a special therapeutic importance.
 Waters containing mineral substances and carbon dioxide are waters with a high therapeutic level.
 The mineral springs in the area resulted from an intense circulation of hydrothermal solutions in the eruptive rocks and in the mass of crystalline rocks and Eocene sedimentary rocks.
 In the Maramureș Mountains Natural Park, there had been identified 20.

 Other mineral waters can be found in Vișeu de Sus and Valea Vinului.
 Mineral springs in Valea Vinului, especially the spring known as 'Gulaci', have a mineralization of 12.7 g/L and a concentration of 2,26 g/L CO2.

-Fauna and flora
+Fauna, flora, and funga

 Vegetation is an important element of the natural environment, as well as a factor of tourist attraction.
 The variety of the relief and the climate are elements that have determined a rich and varied background in the Maramureș Mountains.

 The flora and vegetation represent a great importance and interest in several points of view.
 In an economic point of view, we mention the importance of fodder, melliferous flowers, medicine, food, decoration, etc. Among the food species, we find: strawberries, blackberries, raspberries, elderflower, cherries and edible mushrooms.
 Among the medicinal plants, we find: Betula pendula, Crataegus monogyna, Betonica officinalis and Pinus mugo.
 Some are used for their flavored content, such as: Carum carvi, Funingirus communis, Mentha species and Oxalis acetosella.